Write For Us

 Shannon Golden is a graduate student at Boston University pursuing her Masters in Journalism.
 She also contributes to Campus Reform, TheCollegeConservative and the Boston University News Service.
 Shannon is originally from Trenton, New Jersey.

-Kate Hardiman is a student at the University of Notre Dame majoring in the Program of Liberal Studies and minoring in the Philosophy, Political Science, and Economics (PPE) Program.
-She serves as campus editor of the Irish Rover and is a fellow of both the Constitutional Studies Department and Center for Ethics and Culture.
+Kate Hardiman is a recent graduate of the University of Notre Dame, where she majored in Liberal Studies and minored in Philosophy, Political Science, and Economics.
+She served as campus editor of the Irish Rover and as a fellow of both the Constitutional Studies Department and Center for Ethics and Culture.
 She interned at The Hill in Washington D.C. for the summer of 2015 and has had articles published there, as well as on Minding the Campus.

 Alissa López is a sophomore at Gettysburg College studying political science.
 She was a typical New York liberal up until she was exposed to “The Great One,” Mark Levin.
 She is a co-founder and current vice-president of her college’s Young Americans for Freedom chapter.
 She will be starting a conservative newspaper called “The Gettysburg Address” this spring and will spend the summer interning for the Media Research Center.
 Her blog is www.theelephantintheroomspeaks.wordpress.com.